 - French mortgage interest rates often compare favourably to those in the UK, so it is frequently cheaper to purchase your French home with a mortgage, rather than re mortgage your existing home.

-- However, if you are buying a home in France, and you are continuing to derive your income from outside of the Eurozone, you need to weigh up the currency risk associated with obtaining a Euro mortgage.
+- If you are buying a home in France, and you are continuing to derive your income from outside of the Eurozone, you need to weigh up the currency risk associated with obtaining a Euro mortgage.

 - All major French banks offers loans to both residents and non-residents, but there are also more specialist property lenders that should be considered, particularly if you have peculiar or difficult circumstances.

 - The use of a broker is a most useful way of securing a mortgage on the best terms, and there are now a number of bi-lingual internet brokers that offer a service to international buyers.

 - The French post office has its own bank (La Banque Postale), which is able to offer home loans.
 They are keen to establish a strong presence in the market with attractive rates and low charges, although their procedures are rather bureaucratic and their conditions often stringent.